Programme/Approved Electives for 2023/24

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/pir-10055/lists

-This module aims to:- Provide a Level 4 introduction to the terminology, concepts and principles of Comparative Politics upon which students will build in later Politics modules at Keele- Increase students' knowledge of political institutions, processes and systems, and enhance their understanding of how these function - Cultivate skills needed to effectively interpret and evaluate empirical information about political institutions, processes and systems in a comparative fashion - Cultivate skills needed to develop arguments, make judgements and evaluate different approaches to comparison and to Comparative Politics which students will build in later Politics modules at Keele- Enhance oral and written skills needed to clearly and effectively communicate complex information, ideas and arguments, both in a group setting and in individual work- Enhance skills needed to effectively plan, structure and take personal responsibility for individual and group learning
+This module aims to:- Provide a Level 4 introduction to the terminology, concepts and principles of Comparative Politics upon which students will build in later Politics modules at Keele- Increase students┐ knowledge of political institutions, processes and systems, and enhance their understanding of how these function - Cultivate skills to analyse and evaluate the strengths and weaknesses of different political systems and their consequences - Cultivate skills to effectively interpret and evaluate empirical information (including basic numerical data) about political institutions, processes and systems in a comparative fashion - Enhance written communication skills to impart complex information, ideas and arguments, clearly and effectively - Enhance skills needed to effectively plan, structure and take personal responsibility for individual learning

 Intended Learning Outcomes